lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ![image alt text](./doc_support/step0_image_4.png)

-The third tutorial step will show how a second model is added to the application by including a model that infers age and gender of the detected face output from the face detection model.
+The third tutorial step will show how a second model is added to the application by including a model that infers age and gender of each detected face.

 [Face Detection Tutorial Step 3](./step_3/Readme.md)